 There are several Exif viewers available, but again the problem is, the camera's Exif data contains a standard area and a larger Makers area (camera Manufacturers area).
 If you only want to see the basic stuff, f/stop, shutter speed, and ISO, then any viewer probably works.
 But if you want to see the other real deal data, you need better viewer tools that can decipher the Manufacturers section.
 Manufacturers can change its format at any time, so you may need a newer updated Exif viewer version.
 However very few Exif viewers are recently updated, which then fails to see much data from newest cameras (the last several years).
 Most Exif viewer files are several years old, not accessing the Manufacturers Data section.

 But there is a fantastic solution.
 Phil Harvey's ExifTool is the ultimate, and is often updated a time or two a month (adding new cameras and fixes, etc.) And you will likely need an updated version after you buy a new camera.
 Or if you want to see the Exif data when someone sends you an image file from a new camera model.

-ExifTool is the ultimate, and is often updated a couple of times a month (adding new cameras and fixes, etc).
-It is the good stuff!
-All for free.
+ExifTool is the good stuff!
+And all for free.
 It is a command line viewer, however don't get excited by that.
-It can also work as a useful Windows program.
-At least for Windows, sorry, I'm not aware of a Mac version.
-I can only discuss the Windows version.
+It can also easily work as a useful Windows program.
+There is a Mac version of ExifTool, but I don't know of a Mac viewer app.

-The link is http://www.sno.phy.queensu.ca/~phil/exiftool/.
+The link to ExifTool and its info is https://exiftool.org/.
 As you will see there, this is a Big Deal.
 Complete, and updated very frequently, and it receives great attention from the developer, and from techies too.
 There is a forum too, and if you want to read awhile there, you might become an Exif Expert.